Mahmoudramadan12/template2/README.md

 # template2
-create a full website using html and CSS and JS
+create a full website using html and CSS